 Shiyi Li

-Shiyi Li is a postdoctoral associate and is currently working in Dr. Mondal’s lab.
-His research mainly focuses on understanding the impact of ischemia injury on human DCD hearts.
+Shiyi Li is a postdoctoral associate and currently works in Dr. Mondal’s lab.
+His research focuses on understanding the impact of ischemia injury on human DCD hearts.
 He is also working towards finding potential non-invasive biomarkers that can predict complications in LVAD patients.
-Additionally, he is investigating the impact of cardiac surgical procedures on endothelial function, which may help find potential biomarkers to predict cardiac surgery-related complications.
+Additionally, he investigates the impact of cardiac surgical procedures on endothelial function, which may help find potential biomarkers to predict cardiac surgery-related complications.
 The ultimate goal of his research is to optimize the medical management of these patients under the supervision of Dr. Mondal.

 Katherine Nordick, M.D.